-Specific directive to invest in PE
+Specific directive to invest in Private equity

 -